+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 OR

-Other equivalent school qualifications recognized by the Malaysian Government.
+Other equivalent qualification recognized by the government.

 AND